subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ {\partial KL\over{\partial w_{ij}}} = -\beta(P_{ij} - P'_{ij}) $$

 where $P_{ij}$ is the probability, averaged over all of the training data, that nodes $i$ and $j$ are both on the on state when the visible units are clamped to according to the training data, and $P'_{ij}$ is the corresponding probability when the entire network is running freely.
 Note that both these probabilities have to be measured after the network has attained equilibrium.

+The training algorithm that was just described for the Boltzmann machinf also brings us to rea

 ## Modern Neural Networks as Modified SK Models